milej23/ledger-app/README.md

 - **Transaction history** with offline caching, so the app still works without a connection
 - **Analytics** — spending trends and breakdowns over time
 - **Calendar view** of transactions by day
-- **Bill splitting** — Splitwise-style shared expenses across people and groups, with running balances
+- **Bill splitting** — Splitwise style shared expenses across people and groups, with running balances
-- **Android home-screen widget** — a quick-add popup for logging an expense without opening the app
+- **Android home-screen widget** — a quick add popup for logging an expense without opening the app
 - **Push notifications** for reminders
 - **Firebase email/password authentication**, with per-user data isolation on the backend